 Malawi, according to the United Nations, is one of the world’s least developed countries and also one of the most populous.
-Poverty is widespread—half of the country lives below the national poverty line, and nearly two-thirds of the population survives on less than $1.25 a day.
+Poverty is widespread—nearly three-quarters of the population survives on less than $1.25 a day.

-Malawi has been exposed to severe flooding since the beginning of 2015.
-More than 230,000 people have been displaced as a result.
-The timing couldn’t be worse, either: As the floods came in during the planting season, farmers not only lost their crops, but their livelihoods for this season.
-Standard household items were destroyed.
-People have been left with nothing.
+Malawi experienced severe flooding in 2015, displacing more than 230,000 people.
+As the floods came in during the planting season, farmers not only lost their crops, but also their livelihoods for the next season.

 That crisis was followed in 2016 with another weather crisis linked to El Niño.
 And then, Cyclone Idai slammed into the country in 2019—according to the United Nations, it was one of the worst weather-related disasters to hit the Southern Hemisphere in recent history.